mrkan/techLeadDiary/Intro.md

 ~~Now go back to the three enabler statements and read them one by one and answer the questions below.
 And before you go there~~ I will make the disclaimer that makes or breaks this journey for each one us.
 While the simple alternative is actually simple to state, internalizing it is quite different affair.
 For some it takes years, for others it's decades.

-"It's difficult, but that's because it is valuable.
-By starting early, the power of compunding will bear it's fruit"
+>*"It's difficult, but that's because it is valuable.
+By starting early, the power of compunding will bear it's fruit" - Me*

 Here's the **Call for Action**